In the News

 Bullying is a universal problem and most people have been exposed to it in some way.
 It is important for people to understand both how prevalent an issue bullying is and how damaging it can be.
-A study conducted by the United States Department of Justice reveals how often and what types of bullying occur:

 - Only 1/3 of bully victims report the bullying to someone

 Bullying can be difficult to prevent, because the majority of bullying occurs when teachers, coaches, counselors, and other authority figures are not around.
 Most bullies will wait for these lapses in supervision.
 Following a few simple steps can greatly reduce bullying within an organization.